 Medicare Supplement Plan G Coverage Example

 At that point, Darren’s Medicare Supplement Plan G kicks in and covers the rest of the bill.
-His coverage will also provide medical equipment he may need.
-For example, if Darren is diabetic, his coverage will pay for lancets, test strips and a new glucose meter.
+His coverage will also provide the medical equipment he may need.
+For example, if Darren is diabetic, his coverage will pay for lancets, test strips, and a new glucose meter.
 This is all at no charge to Darren.

 Under Medigap Plan G, Darren will no longer need to cover doctor office copays.
 Furthermore, he doesn’t have to pay for lab work or imaging.
 And if Darren is scheduled for surgery, Medicare will cover 80% and his Medicare Supplement Plan G will cover the remaining 20%.
 In this sense, Plan G is truly a superb Medigap option.